iltommi/qdb-documentation/source/concepts/data_storage.rst

 .. caution::
     Never save other files in this directory; they might be deleted or modified by the daemon.

-Quasardb's persistence layer is built using `LevelDB <https://github.com/google/leveldb>`_.
-All software that is LevelDB compatible can process the quasardb database file.
+quasardb's persistence layer is built using `RocksDB <https://github.com/facebook/rocksdb>`_.
+All software that is RocksDB compatible can process the quasardb database file.

 Entries are usually stored "as is", unmodified within the database.
 Data may be compressed for efficiency purposes, but this is transparent to the client and is never done to the detriment of performance.

-Entries are often kept resident in a write cache so the daemon can rapidly serve a large amount of simultaenous requests.
+Entries are often kept resident in a write cache so the daemon can rapidly serve a large amount of simultaneous requests.
 When a user adds or updates an entry on the cluster the entry's value may not be synced to the disk immediately.
 However, quasardb guarantees the data is consistent at all times, even in case of hardware or software failure.

 If you need to guarantee that every cluster write is synced to disk immediately, disable the write cache by setting the "sync" configuration option to true.
 Disabling the write cache may have an impact on performance.